 Our thoughts and feelings often revolve around the past or the future.
 Reality is what you are experiencing in this very moment; what you are going through right now.
 Sometimes we want to escape that reality.
 But when we stay in the present, we are fully engaged in our lives.
 Endeavor to live in the moment, and you'll begin to have a deeper appreciation for your life.

 10. Cultivate gratitude.

 Find ways to cultivate gratitude on a daily basis.
 Giving thanks and being grateful for all you have will make you happier and more content.
 Gratitude is a thankful appreciation for what you have received in life.
 Those gifts may be tangible or intangible.
-When you spend time each day acknowledging all that is good in life, you’ll see there is more good than you realize, and you’ll find that sadness, anxiety and depression are diminished.
+When you spend time each day acknowledging all that is good in everyday life, you'll see there is more good than you realize, and you'll find that sadness, anxiety and depression are diminished.

 11. Give back.

 Be generous with your time and your money.
 Give to others in need.
 Give to those you love and care for.
 Those who give back have a sense of selflessness and humanitarianism.
 Those who are generous in spending money on others tend to have good health, perhaps because giving has a feel-good effect that lowers blood pressure and stress.

 It's hard to feel happy if you are bored or feeling blah about life.
 Part of feeling happy is feeling stimulated, interested and a little surprised by life.
 So surprise yourself by setting goals outside your comfort zone.
 Put yourself in new or unexpected situations.
 Set goals for yourself and then work to achieve them.
 And remember to enjoy the ride!

 Listening to music lifts our spirits.
 It makes us feel better, in part because listening to music causes our brains to release dopamine, a neurochemical connected to pleasure and reward.
 Those who engage with music through dance or through attending concerts report high levels of happiness and a sense of well-being.